adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/concepts.md

 * Deploy the code from the Backend project for the [Chapter4 solution].
 * Ensure that the Tasklist application runs for your platform.

 We will use this as a starting point for our investigations.
+You can download the starter project from the books [GitHub repository][5].

 <!-- Links -->